 - 92% of consumers say they trust earned media, such as social media, word of mouth, a recommendation from friends and family, above all forms of advertising

 Statistics clearly show that consumers spend a lot of time planning their trips and activities and rely on internet so heavily that it’s safe to say that it’s crucial for any company to have a highly positive online reputation.
 With so much content being produced by consumers on a daily basis, you can’t track them by hand.
-This is where a social media monitoring tool such as Mediatoolkit comes to the rescue.
+This is where a social listening tool such as Mediatoolkit comes to the rescue.

 - Monitor your brand